Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Analysis

 \subsection{General Effectiveness with LLMs of Different Sizes}

-Besides using InstructGPT and Codex, we also try two smaller LLMs to see how Self-Prompting performs on different sizes of models: GPT-NeoX (20B) \citep{black2022gptneox20b} and Alpaca \citep{alpaca}.
-Alpaca is a 7B LLaMA \citep{touvron2023llama} model fine-tuned on 52K instruction-following demonstrations generated with Self-Instruct \citep{wang2022selfinstruct}.
-We deploy these two models on two NVIDIA TITAN RTX GPUs with the help of Transformers library \citep{wolf-etal-2020-transformers}.
-The results in Table \ref{tab:more_models} show that for all these four models with parameters of different orders of magnitude, Self-Prompting boosts their performance significantly on all three datasets.
-It also narrows the performance gap between different models even if the gap is large under direct prompting.
-The results show that Self-Prompting is generally effective with language models of different sizes.
+Besides InstructGPT and Codex, we also try two smaller LLMs to see how Self-Prompting performs on different sizes of models: GPT-NeoX (20B) \citep{black2022gptneox20b} and Alpaca (7B) \citep{alpaca}.
+Since the performance of large language models on ODQA is highly under-estimated with EM and F1 \citep{kamalloo-etal-2023-evaluating}, we also report the Instruct-Eval (IE) \citep{kamalloo-etal-2023-evaluating} score with GPT-4 \citep{achiam2023gpt} (\texttt{gpt-4-1106-preview}) as the evaluator model.
+The results in Table \ref{tab:more_models} show that for LLMs with parameters of different orders of magnitude, Self-Prompting boosts their performance significantly on all three datasets.
+It also narrows the performance gap between different LLMs, even if the gap is large under direct prompting.